Larache expedition: Defeat of the French

 All the officers seeing Duchaffault's situation, they suggested that he should carry out a new expedition in broad daylight.
 However, the general did not want to decide anything without having consulted the captains of the other ships of his squadron.
 In the morning of June 27, he signals to all the commanders of the other ships to go on board.
 After having consulted them, he learned that all had the same idea of a new expedition.
 He then ordered the captain of each ship to join his board and arm the rowboats and canoes and to be ready for the signal that will be given to join the rowboats of his ship.
 He also asks the captains to set sail as close as possible to the entrance of the port, while Duchaffault's vessel does the same.
 Thus the frigates, the bombers and the chébecs begin to bombard the town of Larache until noon, they stop at lunch time, then start again from two hours.

 At four o'clock, Duchaffault gave the order to give the signal to the boats and canoes to come on board, they went there immediately.
 Latouche de Beauregard was in charge of the expedition.
 Duchaffault also named the longboats which will participate in the destruction of the buildings which were in the port and formed other divisions intended to provide support.

 The new operation began, the longboats arrived on the bar, and during the trip in the river pass, several forts were bombarded.
 As the longboats continued to advance, several Moroccans vessels hidden behind the rocks that line the entrance and interior of the river revealed themselves.
 The French troops then opened fire on the Moroccan troops.
 After being approached, the Moroccan ships encircled the French.

 Seven French boats were captured, while nine were able to return to the squadron.
 200 troops were killed, and 48 were captured.
 According to Lewis, 300 troops were lost.
 One of the captives, Bidé de Maurville, who remained in captivity for two years, wrote in 1775 an account of the expedition, in Relation de l'affaire de Larache.

 Aftermath

 The operation ended in a French failure with 200 of their men killed and 49 captured while the Moroccans only lost 30.
 According to Lewis, 300 French were lost.

-The captured men are said to have participated in the construction of the city of Essaouira, which was being designed by Theodore Cornut for the sultan of Morocco, Mohammed ben Abdallah.
+The captured men are said to have participated in the construction of the city of Essaouira, which was being designed by Théodore Cornut for the sultan of Morocco, Mohammed ben Abdallah.

 The fleet was unable to recover the prisoners or to inflict retribution on Moroccan forces.
 This was a low point for the French Navy, after the Seven Years' War, and before the revival of the French fleet at the end of the 18th century.

 The defeat at Larache led to a truce and a treaty between France and Morocco in 1767, with terms which were nevertheless favourable to French trade.